pfheatwole/thesis/source/introduction.rst

 properties and forces) because the estimation process requires accurate models of the mass distribution and aerodynamics of each component of the glider.

-..
-FIXME: restore in the web version

-   .. attention:: The remainder of this chapter assumes a working familiarity
-      with fundamental aerodynamics.
+.. attention:: The remainder of this work assumes a working familiarity with fundamental aerodynamics.
 For the necessary background to understand this work, the section of the "Related works" covering :ref:`related_works:Flight simulation` provides an overview and complete list of material that I found helpful.

 Modeling challenges